MelSumner/ember-a11y-roadmap/README.md

 # ember-a11y-roadmap
 A Potential Roadmap for all things a11y in ember.js.

-First, if you are not familiar with accessibiliy, please reference the [conversation prep document](https://github.com/MelSumner/ember-a11y-roadmap/blob/master/conversation-prep.md) or at least keep it handy.
-You will likely be ill-equipped to think about the problem space without some introduction to the topic.
+First, if you are not familiar with digital accessibility, please reference the [conversation prep document](https://github.com/MelSumner/ember-a11y-roadmap/blob/master/conversation-prep.md) first. **You will likely be ill-equipped to think about the problem space without some introduction to the topic.**

 ## List of things we could improve
 - the way routing works with screen readers
 - focus management
-- modals
+- modals/popups/alerts
 - keyboard navigation
 - semantic test helpers (improves code in general but could specifically be used to better test for accessibility conformance)